mehamasum/mehamasum.github.io/blog/source/_posts/how-to-change-docker-data-directory-in-ubuntu.md

 sudo rsync -aHAX --one-file-system --info=progress2 /var/lib/docker/ /new/path/
 ```

 **Important: mind the trailing slashes.** `rsync /var/lib/docker/ /new/path/` copies the *contents*.
 If you drop the trailing slash on the source, or if you use `cp -a /var/lib/docker/ /new/path` after having already created `/new/path`, you end up with `/new/path/docker/` instead- everything one level too deep.
 Docker will then start against an empty directory and report zero images and zero volumes, which looks exactly like you lost everything.
-See the troubleshooting section at the bottom if this happens to you.

 **Why `rsync` and not `cp -a`?** The `overlay2` storage driver uses hardlinks heavily. `rsync -aHAX` preserves hardlinks (`-H`), ACLs (`-A`) and extended attributes (`-X`); plain `cp -a` does not preserve hardlinks and your copy can end up much larger than the original. `--one-file-system` is the safety net for the bind mounts described above- it refuses to cross into them.